 Gliadel ® implants (carmustine)

-This information should ideally be read with our general information about chemotherapy and your type of brain tumour.
+This information should ideally be read with our general information about chemotherapy and the type of brain tumour you have.

 How Gliadel implants are given

 Gliadel implants are small wafers or discs about the size of a five pence (5p) coin.
 They dissolve after they are placed in the brain.
 During an operation to remove the brain tumour, the surgeon will put in up to eight implants.
 They put them into the area where the tumour has been removed.
 The implants dissolve slowly over two to three weeks, releasing carmustine into the brain tissue.
 The implants do not need to be removed, so you will not need another operation.